2004: Media

 Music sales in 2004 amounted to about 2.75 billion physical units, stalling the decline of units in previous years.
 CD albums made up 86% of sales, but DVD and digital music continued an upward trajectory.
 The best-selling album globally in 2004 was Confessions by Usher, followed by Feels like Home by Norah Jones and Encore by Eminem.
 The best-selling non-English album was the Japanese album Utada Hikaru Single Collection Vol. 1 by Hikaru Utada, the 19th best-selling of the year.
+Several pieces of classical music were performed for the first time in decades or centuries after rediscovery, including the medieval song "Fortuna desperata", the 1940 organ performance Voluntary on Tallis's Lamentations, the 1910s opera Marie Victoire, and the 1823 opera The Uncle From Boston.
+Courts in Canada and the United States issued rulings that affirmed the legality of peer-to-peer file sharing despite its frequent use for copyright infringement.
+Apple with its iPod and iTunes service was the predominant source of legally downloaded music.